ClusterHQ/flocker/docs/install/setup-aws.rst

      This opens a prompt for you to either select an existing key pair, or create and download a new key pair.
      Click **Launch your instances** when you are happy to proceed.

 #.
-Add the *Key* to your local key chain (download it from the AWS web interface first if necessary):
+Add the key to your local keychain (download it from the AWS web interface first if necessary):

    .. prompt:: bash alice@mercury:~$